 Brown Girls, a debut novel forthcoming from Random House (US) in Jan.
 2022, 4th Estate Books (UK) in Spring 2022, Luchterhand (Germany), & Les Escales (France)

 “The lives of young women of color from Queens, New York leap off these pages through a collective voice that feels at once frank and poetic, unexpected yet warmly familiar…With every stirring image and tight, musical turn of phrase, this story charmed, often surprised, and deeply moved me.” –Mia Alvar, author of In the Country: Stories, and judge of The Kenyon Review’s 2019 Short Fiction Contest (scroll to read the 2019 comments), where an excerpt of Brown Girls won 1st place!

-Cebu.
-Unpublishable anthology, edited by Etan Nechin and Chris Molnar, published by Simon & Schuster.
-Available October 2020.
-Pre-order your copy today.
+Unpublishable.
+Edited by Etan Nechin and Chris Molnar, published by Archway Editions/Simon & Schuster.
+October 2020.

 - An interview with KR Conversations about my process writing “Brown Girls.”